servidor-l3ho-sant/Apk/replit.md

 # Overview

-This is an Android application project for "Mexico TV" (mexicotv_nueva.apk), a mobile app that appears to be focused on live soccer/football streaming with the package name `com.mexicotv.futbolenvivoabierta`.
-The project is currently in development with version 1.0 and integrates with Firebase services for backend functionality.
+This is an Android application project for "ULTRAGOL" by L3HO company, a modern soccer/football streaming app that was transformed from a previous Mexican TV app.
+The app features a contemporary design with carousels, real images, and sections similar to modern streaming platforms like Danz.
 The application targets modern Android devices (API 21+) and is configured for Android 14 (API 34).
+The project successfully builds without crashes and includes a modern UI with live matches, upcoming games, and league categories.

 # User Preferences